Table of contents

-The best tropical fruits to grow are worth a close look.
-These fruits come in a range of shapes and sizes.
-Banana, pineapple and coconut are probably the best known, but there are many more to add to the list.
-The number and variety of fruits that originate in the tropics is amazing.
+Tropical fruits to grow are worth close consideration.
+These often delicious fruits come in a range of shapes, sizes and flavours.
+Indeed the number and variety of fruits that originate in the tropics is amazing.
 When added to fruits from other regions that grow in the tropics, choice abounds.

 This is our list of favourites: